Fahadh4444/Python-Selenium---Eduserver-Attendance-keeper/README.md

 ### Now your code is ready to run, add action of running it in windows task scheduler [Kepper.py](Keeper.py) file.

+To know how to add task to task scheduler in windows follows this [link.](https://youtu.be/n2Cr_YRQk7o)

 This helps you atleast relax in between classes without hurriedly marking attendance😎😎😎

 ### How it works?